surya070/song_mood_classifier/README.md

 Here’s how it works:

--The app grabs 30-second previews of your recently played tracks using Spotipy and Spotify OAuth.
+-The app grabs 30-second previews of your recently played tracks using Spotipy and SpotD1 libraries.

 -Each audio snippet is processed with librosa, where we extract features like MFCCs and apply some augmentations like noise and pitch shifts to make the model more robust.